Chidoski101/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file 6-multiple_permissions creates a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. file 7-everybody creates a script that adds execution permission to the owner, the group owner and the other users, to the file hello file 8-James_Bond creates a script that sets the permission to the file hello.
+file 6-multiple_permissions creates a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. file 7-everybody creates a script that adds execution permission to the owner, the group owner and the other users, to the file hello file 8-James_Bond creates a script that sets the permission to the file hello. file 9-John_Doe creates a script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello file 10-mirrior_permissions creates a script that sets the mode of the file hello the same as olleh’s mode. file 100-change_owner_and_group creates a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.